 The avidity of an antibody is an artificial index that indicates the binding activity of an antibody to a specific antigen.
 The avidity of an antibody usually increases with time after infection26 and reaches its peak after weeks to months.
 The avidity index may therefore help to differentiate recent and past infections.
 The testing of avidity is performed by testing the sera in parallel ELISAs with and without washing with 8M urea.
 The avidity index is calculated as a percentage using the formula: (optical density [OD] of IgG with urea / OD of IgG without urea) ×100.
-Sera with an avidity index <40% are of low avidity and indicate a recent infection, whereas an avidity index >80% indicates an old infection.
-Avidity testing is used in suspected West Nile virus infections as there is sometimes a persistent IgM that can confound interpretation of whether an infection is recent or not.
-In TBEV infections, persistent IgM from a past
+Sera with an avidity index <40% are of low avidity and indicate a recent infection.
+Avidity testing is used in suspected West Nile virus infections as there is sometimes a persistent IgM that